orthecreedence/cl-async/README.md

 your `event-cb`.
 This makes for seamless error handling, and keeps a rouge condition from exiting the event loop (assuming you have an `event-cb` set for the operation that generated the condition).

+An event callback takes exactly one argument, which is the condition being passed to it.

 - [\*catch-application-errors\*](#catch-application-errors) _variable_
 - [\*default-event-handler\*](#default-event-handler) _variable_